- Arrow functions are shorter than

 x => { const y = x * 2; return y; } |

-Full block body |
+Full block with return |

 const numbers = [1, 2, 3, 4, 5];